 You’re helping your kids grow more aware of how to self-regulate, advocate for their own needs, and communicate when someone “triggers” them by having these talks.

 These are essential life skills.
-You can try to offer immediate punishments (operant conditioning)and incentives for certain actions, but this does not teach childrens how to modify their behaviour, react differently (Differential Susceptibility), or analyze the underlying core reason.
+You can try to offer immediate punishments (operant conditioning)and incentives for certain actions, but this does not teach children’s how to modify their behavior, react differently (Differential Susceptibility), or analyze the underlying core reason.